sevcikovec/Breakout/devlog.md

 Week 4:

-    Added generation of ark mesh with parameters.
+    Added generation of ark and circle mesh with parameters.

+    Added behaviour of player arch (moving around the platform).